Ernst-D/webdriverio-course/README.md

                 inline:"center"
             });
             await this.waitForDisplayed();
-            await this.forceClick();
+            await this.click();
         }, true);
     },
 ```

-We wait until it will be in DOM, scrolling to viewport based on [WebAPI algorithm](developer mozila scrollIntoView method) ->
+We wait until it will be in DOM, scrolling to viewport based on [WebAPI command](https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollIntoView) ->
-Then waiting until the element will be displayed based on WebDriver algorithm (result SOMETIMES can be invalid, more https://www.w3.org/TR/webdriver/#element-displayedness) -> And then clicking.
+Then waiting until the element will be displayed based on WebDriver algorithm (result SOMETIMES can be invalid, more about it [here](https://www.w3.org/TR/webdriver/#element-displayedness)) -> And then clicking.